meonkeys/mesos-doc-test/Home.md

 To get running with Mesos version 0.9.0-incubating, our most recently release:

 1. [Download Mesos 0.9.0-incubating](http://www.apache.org/dyn/closer.cgi/incubator/mesos/mesos-0.9.0-incubating/)
-1. configure
+1. Run configure (there are a few different helper scripts that wrap the `configure` script called configure.<type-of-os>)
-    1. In OS X: run `./configure.macosx` ([Follow instructions here if you're running Mountain Lion](https://issues.apache.org/jira/browse/MESOS-261?))
+    1. In OS X: run `./configure.macosx`.
+If you're running Mountain Lion, you man need to follow instructions [here](https://issues.apache.org/jira/browse/MESOS-261?) and [here](https://issues.apache.org/jira/browse/MESOS-285).
-    1. run `./configure --with-webui --with-included-zookeeper` (these flags are what we recommend; advanced users may want to exclude these flags or use others, see [[Mesos Configure Command Flag Options]].
+    1. In Linux, you can probably just run `./configure --with-webui --with-included-zookeeper` (these flags are what we recommend; advanced users may want to exclude these flags or use others, see [[Mesos Configure Command Flag Options]].
 1. run `make`

 ### NOTES: